 Did I comment on all of them?
 Oh well!
-By the way, It’s a great idea to have a migraine trigger diary.
+By the way, having a migraine-trigger diary is a great idea.

 If you hear someone say they have a silent migraine, no, they are not crazy!
-Know that even though it’s called silent migraine, it doesn’t mean there are no symptoms present.
+Even though it’s called silent migraine, it doesn’t mean no symptoms are present.
 Silent migraine manifests in different debilitating and crippling ways.
-Someone who experiences this mysterious phenomenon needs rest, just like those who are having migraines with pain.
+Someone who experiences this mysterious phenomenon needs rest, just like those who have migraines with pain.

 If you experience a migraine aura without a headache?
 There’s a possibility you could be experiencing a silent migraine.
 Talk to your neurologist and see what treatment is best for you.

-Please remember, just because one does not feel the pain doesn’t mean they are not struggling.
-Silent migraine is just as enervating and paralyzing as any migraine can be, so please be compassionate and understanding.
+Just because one does not feel the pain doesn’t mean they are not struggling.
+Silent migraine is just as enervating and paralyzing as any migraine, so please be compassionate and understanding.